marijuana, weed, dope, pot, grass, ganga, gunja, mull, doobie, mary jane, bud, hash, bhang, skunk, head, hydro, chronic, yarndi, bush

 Cannabis use can have serious consequences for the mental health of particularly vulnerable people.
-It increases the frequency of episodes of psychosis in those with a disorder such as schizophrenia or bipolar disorder.
-Whether it can cause a psychotic illness is not known, but it appears that heavy use at a young age can bring about a psychotic episode in susceptible individuals.
-Heavy use from an early age is associated with an increase in the risk of depression later in life.
-A relationship between cannabis use and anxiety disorders, or between cannabis use and lack of motivation, has not been established.
+It increases the frequency of episodes of psychosis in those with a disorder such as schizophrenia.
+Whether it can cause a psychotic illness is not known, but it appears that heavy use at a young age can bring about a psychotic episode in susceptible individuals, and at a younger age.
+The association between anxiety and depression is less certain, but there is some evidence that regular, long term cannabis use from an early age may increase the risk of experiencing symptoms into adulthood.
+Regular adolescent use may also increase the risk of attempting suicide.

 Using cannabis with other drugs

 Using cannabis with any other drugs (illegal or prescription) is more dangerous than using cannabis alone.
 Cannabis and tobacco are a common combination.
 The risks to the respiratory and cardiovascular systems of using both drugs appear to be higher than for using either cannabis or tobacco alone.

 It is also common to mix alcohol and cannabis, and there is evidence that even small doses of the two drugs together can impair driving performance to a greater extent than either alone.